HACKERALERT/Picocrypt/Internals.md

 # Internals
 If you're wondering about how Picocrypt handles cryptography, you've come to the right place!
-This page contains the technical details about the cryptographic algorithms and parameters used.
-This page does not go in-depth, as you can just review the source (there's only one file) to understand the nitty-gritty details.
+This page contains the technical details about the cryptographic algorithms and parameters used, as well as how cryptographic values are stored in the header format.
+Note: This is a work in progress...

 # Core Cryptography
 Picocrypt uses the following cryptographic primitives: